marticliment/UniGetUI/readme.md

 scoop install extras/wingetui
 ```

-**Install WingetUI through Chocolatey:**
+**Install UniGetUI through Chocolatey:**
 ```cmd
 choco install wingetui
 ```

-## Update WingetUI
+## Update UniGetUI

-WingetUI has a built-in autoupdater.
-However, it can also be updated like any other package within WingetUI (since WingetUI is available through Winget and Scoop).
+UniGetUI has a built-in autoupdater.
+However, it can also be updated like any other package within UniGetUI (since UniGetUI is available through Winget and Scoop).

 ## Support the developer